John

 Contents

-The contents of the Gospel of John is also divided into five parts:
+The contents of the Gospel of John can be divided into five parts:

 Outline